DrNoLife/IpwBridge/README.md

 ### Models and JSON Property Annotations

-MetazoBridge uses JSON property annotations to map JSON fields to your model properties.
+IpwBridge uses JSON property annotations to map JSON fields to your model properties.
 You can create your own models by implementing the provided interfaces.

 **Default Models**